by-pinja/azure-aci-load-generator/README.md

 worked around to spawn a lot of concurrent instances in ACI.

 If you spawn array for longer period of time, this tool can also be used to generate data to target instance.
-Commonly issues starts to arise when there's enough data in system.
+Commonly issues start to arise when there's enough data in system.

 ## Setup environment and dependencies